ultralytics/llm/README.md

 - **🎨 Customizable**: Full theme and branding control
 - **🔒 Security**: XSS protection with HTML escaping, input length limits

+### Multi-page demo

+`examples/web/demo-multi.html` provides a two-page experience that links back to the original demo so you can verify the widget survives navigation without disappearing.

 ## ⚙️ Configuration Options

 ### JavaScript Widget